General Online Safety Information

-The majority of people that you deal with online are decent, genuine, like-minded people but scams & fraud are a worldwide problem that anyone using the internet must be aware of.
+The majority of people that you deal with online are genuine, decent people, but scams & fraud are a worldwide problem that anyone buying or selling must be aware of.
+At some point buyers & sellers do have to make contact with each other.
+However contact is made, it is very important to know how to recognise a scam.

-Ignorance & trust are the scammer's best friends.
 The greater the awareness of scams, the harder it becomes for scammers to succeed.
-It is human nature to want to trust people, scammers will abuse this trust to engage with you.
-They may seem friendly & knowledgeable or pretend to have common interests, but when they ask for your details, money or payment in a way that cannot be reversed, stop, step back & think about what you are actually doing.
-Genuine people will understand your concerns.
+They may seem friendly & knowledgeable or pretend to have common interests, but when they ask for your details, money or payment in a way that cannot be reversed, stop & think about what you are actually doing.
+Genuine people will completely understand your concerns.

-If a scam isn't immediately obvious, ignore any further contact from them as soon as you realise.
+Simply ignore any contact as soon as you realise it is a scam.
 The scammer will only succeed if you send them money or give them your personal/bank details, most scams become very obvious long before this point.

 You should take extra care if you post a wanted advert.
 Scammers have the advantage of knowing exactly what you are looking for, so can easily falsify descriptions or use photos from genuine adverts to try to sell you something they don’t have.
 If you are advertising for a horse be wary of unscrupulous dealers, make sure the horse is theirs to sell, do some research & ask why it hasn’t been advertised.
-Although a passport is not proof of ownership, ensure the passport is valid & seriously consider getting it vetted.
+Remember: It is illegal to buy or sale a horse without a valid passport.
+Although a passport is not proof of ownership, ensure the passport exists & is genuine, don't accept excuses.

 If you have advertised elsewhere, you can identify NFED enquiries by the Email subject